wael-jaber/sportradar_challenge/README.md

 ![example branch parameter](https://github.com/wael-jaber/sportradar_challenge/actions/workflows/ci.yaml/badge.svg?branch=main)

 ## Description
 This project is a solution to the Sportradar Challenge.
-The project is a monorepo consists of a simple library **"Scoreboard"** which is used to keep track of the scores of different teams in a sports match.And a simple frontend application that uses the library to display the scores of the teams in a sports match.
+The project is a monorepo consists of a simple package **"Scoreboard"**, which is used to keep track of the scores of different teams in a sports match.And a simple frontend application that uses the library to display the scores of the teams in a sports match.

 ## Installation